alexshidagoatnocap/roboracer_ws/README.md

 This is where I keep all my ROS2 packages and nodes for the F1Tenth/Roboracer competition.

-This is based on top of ROS2 Foxy with Ubuntu 20.04, a Docker image along with instructions will be provided in the future to run the container in the F1Tenth simulator.
+This is based on top of ROS2 Foxy with Ubuntu 20.04, a Docker image and Docker Compose file have been provided for running the workspace in a containerized environment.

 Completed Nodes:
 - Automatic Emergency Braking (safety_node.py)